-How Kobe Bryant Embodied the Joys of Being a Girl Dad - E!
+How Kobe Bryant Spread the Joy of Being a Girl Dad - E!
 Online

-In 2020, Kobe Bryant's legendary Lakers career was behind him, the stats safely secured for his eventual inclusion in the NBA Hall of Fame, his two numbers retired, his five championship rings under lock and key.
+Kobe Bryant's legendary Lakers career was behind him, the stats safely secured for his eventual inclusion in the NBA Hall of Fame, his two numbers retired, his five championship rings under lock and key.
 All that was squared away.

-But he was still coming into his own as a father of four daughters when he was killed in a helicopter crash a year ago.
+But he was still coming into his own as a family man when he was killed in a helicopter crash on Jan.
+26, 2020.

 Compounding the tragedy, his 13-year-old daughter Gianna "Gigi" Bryant was with him, as were two of her youth basketball league teammates, Alyssa Altobelli and Payton Chester, Alyssa's parents John and Keri Altobelli, and Payton's mom, Sarah Chester.
 All died, along with assistant coach Christina Mauser and pilot Ara Zobayan, and the world—for the most part just going about its business at the time—stopped to mourn.

 For years, Kobe had traveled via helicopter the way most people hop into their cars and drive, the superstar athlete turned entrepreneur, author, producer and girls basketball coach not wanting to waste precious time stuck in L.A. traffic.
 They had been on their way to a tournament at the Mamba Sports Academy in Thousand Oaks, about 82 miles away from the Bryant home in Newport Beach.
-Gigi's love of the game and promising talent (she already had her sights set on playing for the UConn Huskies one day) had served as a bridge back to basketball for Kobe, who retired in 2016.
+Gigi's love of the game and promising talent had served as a bridge back to basketball for Kobe, who retired in 2016.

-Within hours after the unbelievable news washed over the Southland, the courtyard outside Staples Center ("the house Kobe Bryant built," as Grammys host Alicia Keys put it that very night, the arena in awards show mode for the evening and so many attendees in shock) filled with fans wearing their No. 24 and No. 8 jerseys.
+Within hours after the unbelievable news washed over the Southland, the courtyard outside what was then Staples Center ("the house Kobe Bryant built," as Alicia Keys put it while hosting the 2020 Grammys hours after the crash) filled with fans wearing their No. 24 and No. 8 jerseys.

 Flowers, candles and other mementos carpeted the ground.
 For days, buildings were awash in purple and gold lights, murals started to appear all over the city, and bus signs lit up with "R.I.P.
 Kobe" in between destinations.
-Meanwhile, the tributes online, on TV, on radio, on podcasts began, and wouldn't stop for weeks.

-Amid the reports pouring in as Kobe's life was examined from every angle—the exalted highs and career-threatening lows, the triumphant and the tumultuous, his awe-inspiring skills and his all-too-human flaws—came an ESPN segment that particularly stood out amid all the rest, one that paid tribute to an aspect of Kobe's life that both highlighted his best qualities and which countless people could actually relate to.
+As Kobe's life was being examined from every angle, there was an ESPN segment that particularly stood out amid all the rest, one that paid tribute to an aspect of Kobe's life that both highlighted his best qualities and which countless people could actually relate to.

-Recalling meeting Kobe backstage at an event when she was 8 months pregnant, SportsCenter anchor Elle Duncan told of how he immediately asked her how far along she was and what was she having.
+As she recalled meeting Kobe backstage at an event when she was eight months pregnant in 2018, SportsCenter anchor Elle Duncan spoke of how he immediately asked her how far along she was and what was she having.
 When Duncan told him she was having a girl, he gave her a high five and gushed, "Girls are the best!"
 She asked if he had any advice, and Kobe told her, "Just be grateful that you've been given that gift because girls are amazing."

-Asked if he wanted more children, the father of then only three daughters said that wife Vanessa Bryant was up for trying again, because perhaps they'd finally have a boy.
-Asked what he would do if he became a dad to four girls, Kobe told Duncan, "I would have five more girls if I could.
+Asked if he wanted more children, the father of then only three—Natalia, now 21, Gigi and Bianka, now 7—said that wife Vanessa Bryant was up for trying again.
+As for what he would do if he became a dad to four girls, Kobe told Duncan, "I would have five more girls if I could.
 I'm a girl dad."
-(Parents of Natalia, Gigi and Bianka, Kobe and Vanessa welcomed daughter Capri in June 2019.)

-With tears welling, the host signed off, saying, "When I reflect on this tragedy and that half an hour that I spent with Kobe Bryant two years ago, I suppose that the only small source of comfort for me is knowing that he died doing what he loved the most—being a dad.
+With tears welling, Duncan—mom to daughter Eva—signed off, saying, "When I reflect on this tragedy and that half an hour that I spent with Kobe Bryant two years ago, I suppose that the only small source of comfort for me is knowing that he died doing what he loved the most—being a dad.
 Being a girl dad."

-And with that, #girldad started trending worldwide, dads—and women posting pictures of dads and grandpas—using the hashtag to unite as one proud family, a network of people who may have been grieving a loss but who also were damn proud to be the fathers of daughters, joined by the girls-of-all-ages who loved them for it.
+And with that, #girldad started trending worldwide, dads—and women posting pictures of dads and grandpas—using the hashtag to unite as one proud family, a network of people who may have been grieving but who also were damn proud to be the fathers of daughters, joined by the girls-of-all-ages who loved them for it.

-"I'm so proud and lucky to be a #GirlDad," Alex Rodriguez, father of 16-year-old Natasha and 12-year-old Ella, tweeted, sharing the SportsCenter clip.
+"I'm so proud and lucky to be a #GirlDad," tweeted Alex Rodriguez, father of Natasha, now 19, and Ella, 15, sharing the SportsCenter clip.

 Or "#Padredeniña" in Spanish.

-A year after Kobe's death, that hashtag remains a fixture on social media, with more than 1 million posts coming up if you search for it on Instagram, plus countless others with slight variances (the addition of heart emojis, for example).
-And if you're in the mood to have your heart warmed and you've already been through all the best puppy pics on Twitter, a quick scroll through the results of a #girldad search should suffice.
-The term itself, which Kobe didn't invent (more on that in a minute) but certainly gave a winning assist to, simply has become part of the cultural lexicon.
+Now four years since Kobe's death, that hashtag remains a fixture on social media—so if you're in the mood to have your heart warmed, a quick scroll through the results of a #girldad search should suffice.
+The term itself, which Kobe didn't invent but certainly gave a winning assist to, has simply been cemented in the cultural lexicon.

-Talking to People the day after the memorial, Duncan said she was happy that her remembrance had led to such a "positive moment" amid all that pain, but naturally she hadn't expected it to have the impact it did.
+The day after the Feb.
+24, 2020, memorial for Kobe, Duncan said she was happy that her remembrance had led to such a "positive moment" amid all that pain, but naturally she hadn't expected it to have the impact it did.

-"At first, I was very hesitant because I was like, 'It's not about me, it's about Kobe,'" she recalled of putting the piece together.
+"At first, I was very hesitant because I was like, 'It's not about me, it's about Kobe,'" she recalled to People of putting the piece together.
 "I don't know Kobe, I met him that one time.
 I feel like people probably want to hear from people that knew him intimately."
 But her producer pointed out that "if Kobe was willing to open up to this complete stranger about his daughters and his love for his daughters, that was probably a great indicator of who he was."

 She also said that Kobe "was the first person to make me feel like [having a girl] was the best thing in the world.
 He really poured cold water all over this notion or this stereotype that men only feel complete if they have boys."

 Meanwhile, the Ohio woman who actually trademarked the term in 2017 and ran an online business selling apparel that said "GirlDad" was quite startled to see it start trending—especially since she'd already been privy to just how un-open certain people could be toward the celebration of families with all-girl broods.
-(Though dads with sons and daughters are still welcome to use the title.)

-"We got a lot of negative comments at times," Hilary Wertin, whose site alldaughters.com also sells "BoyDad" items, told CantonRep.com last February about what motivated her to get into the "GirlDad" business.
+"We got a lot of negative comments at times," Hilary Wertin, whose site alldaughters.com also sells "BoyDad" items, told CantonRep.com that year about what motivated her to get into the "GirlDad" business.
 "It was surprising."

 Referring to the overnight global popularity of the phrase, which resulted in a sudden uptick in orders, her husband Jonas Wertin acknowledged, "We have a strange piece of this national conversation that's happening."